damiantondas/multidefusion_trial/README.md

 # Instructions for downloading a trial repository for the MultiDEFusion library

 The following repository has been created as a trial dataset for the MultiDEFusion library.
+The dataset can be downloaded from GitHub or Zenodo platform.
 The complete documentation of the MultiDEFusion repository can be found at:
 **https://damiantondas.github.io/multidefusion/**